knrt10/kubernetes-basicLearning/readme.md

 #### Checking to see if the cluster is up and kubernetes can talk to it

 To interact with Kubernetes, you also need the **kubectl** CLI client.
-Again, all you need to do is download it and put it on your path.
+[Installing](https://kubernetes.io/docs/tasks/tools/install-kubectl/) it is easy.

 To verify your cluster is working, you can use the **kubectl cluster-info** command shown in the following listing.